 This consultative board works with the principal and the pastor to help set procedures in place to achieve overall goals for the school.
 The School Board was an important part of supporting the move to our new school and crafting the School Self-Study for our School Strategic Plan for accreditation.

-Current board members are Bob Beaver, Molly Miskovich, Amanda Butterfield, Steve Achan, Amanda Dosen-Windorski, Tricia Sterle, Heidi Chandler, Mandy Dick, Jean Key, Jay Sonder, Doreen Seekon and Matt Anthony.
+Current board members are Bob Beaver, Steve Achan, Amanda Dosen-Windorski, Tricia Sterle, Heidi Chandler, Mandy Dick, Jean Key, Jay Sonder, Doreen Seekon, Joe Cargill, Melissa Erb, Cathy Jo Niewind, and Matt Anthony.
 I encourage you to contact any of these people with questions or concerns you may have about St. Joseph’s School.

-Meetings are scheduled for the following dates this year: December 19, January 16, February 13, March 20, April 10, and May 15.
+Meetings are scheduled for the following dates this year: December 11, January 8, February 12, March 12, April 9, and May 14.